QuickBooks Blog

 Understanding your employees’ compensation type can help you navigate payroll and time tracking with ease:

 Nonexempt employees are usually paid an hourly wage, which means they receive a set amount of money for each hour they work.
-Nonexempt employees typically have set hours and shifts to track how many hours they work.
+They typically have set hours and shifts to track their hours worked.

 How to classify exempt vs. nonexempt employees

-• Income level: minimum wage payments can potentially equate to a nonexempt employee while exempt employees earn at least $684 a week
+• Income level: Minimum wage payments can potentially equate to a nonexempt employee, while exempt employees earn at least $1,128 a week.

-• Income basis: fixed pay periods, regardless of hours worked, qualify an exempt employee while fluctuating hourly pay equates to non exemption
+• Income basis: Fixed pay periods, regardless of hours worked, qualify an exempt employee, while fluctuating hourly pay equates to non-exempt

 Employees who are unsure about their classification should consult with their human resources department or an employment lawyer.